 Differences in Quality

-Does the test include relevant genes associated with IRD, including difficult-to-sequence regions?
+Does the test include relevant genes associated with inherited retinal diseases, including difficult-to-sequence regions?

-A high-quality test should cover a wide range of genes (over 250) known to be associated with IRDs.
+A high-quality test should cover a wide range of genes (over 250) known to be associated with inherited retinal diseases (IRDs).
 Variants in the difficult-to-sequence RPGR gene explain >70% of cases of X-linked retinitis pigmentosa and >10% of all retinitis pigmentosa.
-Currently, there are several clinical trials recruiting patients with RPGR-related IRD for gene therapy.
+There are several clinical trials recruiting patients with RPGR-related IRD for gene therapy.
 RPGR contains a difficult-to-sequence region called ORF15, which is a hotspot for disease-causing variants.
-Therefore, it is important to ensure the IRD panel you choose has deep, uniform coverage of this area.
+Ensure the IRD panel you choose has deep, uniform coverage of this area.

 Does the test include copy number variant detection and analysis of disease-causing non-coding variants?